There are plenty of different skills that come in handy in the workplace—and, without a doubt, resilience is one of the big ones.

 When you face adversity or when a stressful situation arises in during your workday, resilience means dusting yourself off and dealing with it—as opposed to crumbling under the pressure.

 But, let’s face it—life at work can be tough, which means that resilience doesn’t come naturally to everybody.
 Fortunately, it’s a skill that you can actively work on refining.

 Let’s cover everything you need to know about resilience in the workplace—including how you can develop more for yourself.

-Use Toggl to track your time spent on learning new work-related skills and maximize your efforts!
+Use Toggl Track to track your time spent on learning new work-related skills and maximize your efforts!

 Why does resilience matter?

 When it comes to on-the-job competencies, soft skills aren’t something that you hear as much about when compared with those more quantifiable achievements and technical capabilities.

 But, rest assured, soft skills carry some serious weight as well.

 According to Deloitte’s 2016 Human Capital Trends Report, 92% of respondents rate soft skills as a critical priority.